Find a resource

 Global Investigative Journalism Network

 "The Sigma Awards were launched in 2020 to recognize the best data journalism around the world, and also to preserve and build a media community that is increasingly important for public accountability.
-Now, after five years and 2,875 project entries from more than 100 countries, the competition — now hosted by the Global Investigative Journalism Network — has emerged as far more than a prize.
-It has become a catalyst for more ambitious and innovative public interest projects for newsrooms of all sizes in every region, the focus of a collaborative, sharp-toothed community, and a window into the evolution of data journalism itself.
+Now hosted by the Global Investigative Journalism Network, the awards have become a catalyst for more ambitious and innovative public interest projects for newsrooms of all sizes in every region, the focus of a collaborative, sharp-toothed community, and a window into the evolution of data journalism itself.
 We find categories restrictive… The jury members will decide on the best work overall and come to a consensus on how to divide the US$5,000 cash prize."
-2025 contest announcement.
-Deadline: March 7, 2025.
+2026 contest announcement.
+Deadline: Jan.
+11, 2026.